JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 In realtime rendering, we often use hacks and approximations in the name of performance, and ReSTIR is no exception.

 See, you don't strictly _need_ to use proper MIS weights.
-You can tradeoff various levels of performance/correctness (bias)/variance reduction by using purposefully incorrect MIS weights, depending on what you want to prioritize.
+You can trade off various levels of performance/correctness (bias)/variance reduction by using purposefully incorrect MIS weights, depending on what you want to prioritize.

 For instance, when computing MIS weights for reusing a temporal reservoir, you could do any of the following, in order of increasing performance cost:
 1. Use constant MIS weights
 2. Use the generalized balance heuristic, but with various assumptions in the cross-domain target functions:
     * The material properties and world position of the current and previous frame pixels are the same
     * The intensity and color of the light the sample is from is the same in the current and previous frame (but watch out for lights that were despawned between frames)
-    * When computing the target function of the canonical sample in the temporal reservoir's domain, if the light was visible to the pixel last frame, it's probably visible to the pixel again this frame (e.g. there's no occluders that got in the way since last frame) (note that you'll still want to trace a visibility ray when computing the target function of the temporal sample in the canonical domain)
+    * When computing the target function of the canonical sample in the temporal reservoir's domain, if the light was visible to the pixel last frame, it's probably visible to the pixel again this frame (e.g. there are no occluders that got in the way since last frame) (note that you'll still want to trace a visibility ray when computing the target function of the temporal sample in the canonical domain)
 3. Same as #2, but:
-    * Store and lookup the gbuffer and depth data from the previous frame
+    * Store and look up the gbuffer and depth data from the previous frame
-    * Keep a mapping of lights between frames, and lookup the new light proprties for the temporal sample
+    * Keep a mapping of lights between frames, and look up the new light properties for the temporal sample
     * When computing the target function of the canonical sample in the temporal reservoir's domain, instead of skipping the visibility ray, trace a visibility ray using the current frame's TLAS as an approximation of the true visibility
 4. Use the full, properly computed generalized balance heuristic / target functions, with no simplifications, by e.g. storing the previous frame's TLAS and BLAS data, and tracing the extra rays